Captainmorgan37/ASP-FF-Dashboard/docs/flightaware_integration.md

   headers or adjust the subscription payload), modify the functions in `flightaware_alerts.py` and extend the related tests to cover the new behaviour.【F:flightaware_alerts.py†L94-L199】【F:tests/test_flightaware_alerts.py†L44-L103】
-* The Streamlit UI currently consumes FlightAware data indirectly from e-mail by connecting to the configured IMAP mailbox (`IMAP_SENDER` and related secrets).
-  Because the UI does not yet call the AeroAPI helpers, changing those helpers will not immediately alter what appears on screen.
-To wire the API into the dashboard you would import `flightaware_alerts` inside `ASP FF Dashboard.py` and replace or augment the existing IMAP processing logic.【F:ASP FF Dashboard.py†L1-L210】【F:ASP FF Dashboard.py†L3006-L3099】
+* The Streamlit UI consumes FlightAware data indirectly from e-mail by connecting to the configured IMAP mailbox (`IMAP_SENDER` and related secrets) or via the DynamoDB webhook feed.
+Because the UI does not call the AeroAPI helpers, changing those helpers will not immediately alter what appears on screen.
+To wire the API into the dashboard you would import `flightaware_status` or `flightaware_alerts` inside `ASP FF Dashboard.py` and replace or augment the existing IMAP processing logic.【F:ASP FF Dashboard.py†L1-L210】【F:ASP FF Dashboard.py†L2693-L3114】

 ## Where to Update API Calls